helsmy/autohotkey-debug-adapter/README.md

 * Basic debug functions.
 Step into, step out, breakpoints etc.
 * Show call stack and varibles.
-* change varibles in debugging
+* Change varibles in debugging
 * Debug ahkv2 or H version since debug protocol do not change.(by set AhkExecutable path to corresponding runtime path in launch.json)
+* Support port range.
+Adepter will choose the smallest available port in the range (Thanks to @mahmoudimus)

 ## Experimental Feature